cal-smith/Sapphire/README.md

 `target.on(type, callback, [userCapture])`

-effectively a 1-1 mapping for addEventListener
+effectively a 1-1 mapping for addEventListener.

 ####.off()